ChaoqiLiang/scDNAm-GPT/README.md

    - Modify the chromosome list using `--chromosomes`.

 5. **Can I use this for single-end or paired-end data?**
    - The script only depends on the `.tsv.gz` format (`chrom, pos, strand, seq, methylated, total`).
 It does not differentiate single-end vs. paired-end.

+6. **Why do I get an error when using a batch size greater than 1?**
+   - An improper transpose operation in the `forward` function caused an error to occur if the batch size was set to more than 1.
+   - This issue has now been fixed.

 ## 📜 License